Since ancient times, people tried to imagine how our world works.

 is a minimal speed required to overcome whole planetary system gravity including planet and star gravity.

 v2 - planet escape speed

 According to calculations, the unit launched from the Earth must have velocity of 16.6 km/s, to leave Solar system.

 Nearest velocity (16.26 km/s) was achived by "New Horisons" module launched in 2006 by USA to research the Pluto and Charon, its satellite.
 Up to date, the module finished Pluto filming, it goes toward Kuiper belt.

 The first world module, which achive Solar system escape speed was "Voyager-1", launched by Unated States in 1997.
-Initial "Voiyager" speed was lower than "New Horisons" module speed, but due to series of gravitational maneuvers against Solar system planets, especially Jupiter, the speed raised up to 17 km/s.
-Currenly, the "Voiyager-1" left Solar system.
+Initial "Voyager" speed was lower than "New Horisons" module speed, but due to series of gravitational maneuvers against Solar system planets, especially Jupiter, the speed raised up to 17 km/s.
+Currenly, the "Voyager-1" left Solar system.
 It still collect and send data to the Earth.
 The unit carries 12-inch gold plate copper disc containing audio-visual records form the Earth intended for intelligent life forms from other planetary systems.